 Innovations in artificial intelligence (AI) technology have been introduced to tackle the issue of food waste, especially in sectors where the volume of waste is particularly high.
 The hospitality industry, a significant contributor to the problem, has adopted various tech-driven solutions to optimize their operations and reduce food waste [9].
 The hospitality industry, comprising hotels, restaurants, and catering services, plays a pivotal role in global food distribution and consumption.
 Historically, this sector has been identified as a significant contributor to food waste due to its operational nature, which necessitates surplus provisioning to meet diverse consumer demands.
 With high standards for food presentation and quality, substantial amounts often get discarded.
 This waste not only implies economic losses but also an unnecessary environmental footprint.

 Notably, businesses have realized that beyond the apparent environmental and moral imperatives, efficient food waste management can also lead to tangible economic benefits.
 As a result, there is an increasing trend in the industry to employ advanced AI technologies to devise and implement effective waste management strategies [10].

 In recent years, several technological solutions have been developed to address the challenge of food waste in the hospitality industry.
 Kitro and Winnow have emerged as leaders in leveraging AI to mitigate waste.
 Their systems employ sophisticated algorithms and sensors to track, quantify, and analyze food that is discarded.
 These real-time insights provide actionable feedback to culinary professionals, enabling them to adjust their practices and ultimately reduce waste.
-The success of such AI-powered systems in a high-waste environment like hospitality sparks interest in their potential applicability to the household sector.
+The success of such AI-powered systems in a high-waste environment like hospitality sparks interest in their potential applicability to the household environemnt.

 3. AI in the Hospitality Industry